Code-Institute-Submissions/MS1-Portfolio-4/README.md

 5. The landing site has been designed to be simple and give an introduction of the designer.
 At the top of the page, there is a navigation bar, each link describes where it will lead you.

-6. Once you go to the work section you can find the different projects, if you hover over the projects you can see a description with the title highlighted making it easy to click, which will take you to the site of that specific project, and you will be able to see more images and get more information about it.
+6. Once you go to the work section you can find the different projects, if you hover over the projects you can see a description and the option to click anywhere on the image which will take you to the site of that specific project, and you will be able to see more images and get more information about it.

 7. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.